 If you are found guilty of drunk driving in Huntington Beach, CA, the penalties you could be facing are severe.
 Whether you are a first-time offender or a habitual DUI offender, the state of California takes DUI charges seriously.
 The extent of your penalties can vary depending on whether you have been charged with a misdemeanor or a felony DUI offense.

-Generally, if you are a first-time offender and there were no injuries or damages, you may be charged with a misdemeanor DUI offense.
-However, if you are a habitual offender, someone suffered serious injury or death, or there were other aggravating factors present, you are more likely to be charged with a felony.
+Generally, if you are a first-time offender with no injuries or damages, you may be charged with a misdemeanor DUI offense.
+However, if you are a habitual offender, someone suffered severe injury or death, or other aggravating factors present, you are more likely to be charged with a felony.

-Defenses Your DUI Attorney in Huntington Beach Can Make
+Defenses Your Huntington Beach DUI Attorney Can Make

-There are numerous loopholes that can appear within the prosecutor’s case against you.
+Numerous loopholes can appear within the prosecutor’s case against you.
 Your Huntington Beach DUI attorney can make any of the following defenses to prove your innocence and drop your charges:

 - The chemical test was administered incorrectly and, therefore, inaccurate.